ruchiraperera/OLD_test/entityFramework/README.txt

 	_Orders = new Lazy<List<Order>>(() => LoadOrders());

+	**** Lazy loading is the process whereby an entity or collection of entities is automatically loaded from the database the first time that a property referring to the entity/entities is accessed.
+When using POCO entity types, lazy loading is achieved by creating instances of derived proxy types and then overriding virtual properties to add the loading hook.

 - what is Eagerly loading - query returns with related objects which can be acheived by using include method.
 	// Load all blogs and related posts var blogs1 = context.Blogs